René Mouterde: Publications

-René Mouterde's contributions to the field of epigraphy are most prominently reflected in his work on the "Inscriptions grecques et latines de la Syrie," a comprehensive collection of inscriptions from Lebanon, Jordan and Syria.
-The publication sequence of "Inscriptions grecques et latines de la Syrie" proceeded with Volume I in 1929, co-authored with Jalabert, followed by Volume II in 1939, and Volumes III to V post-1945.
+René Mouterde's contributions to the field of epigraphy are most prominently reflected in his work on the Inscriptions grecques et latines de la Syrie (IGLS) a comprehensive collection of inscriptions from Lebanon, Jordan and Syria.
+The publication sequence of IGLS proceeded with Volume I in 1929, co-authored with Jalabert, followed by Volume II in 1939, and Volumes III to V post-1945.
 Volume VI was a completed manuscript that was published posthumously.
 The completed work documented 3,405 inscriptions.
 Contemporary scholar Franz Cumont noted the work's methodological rigor in transcription and its comprehensive bibliographic documentation.